 Apple Music review: Price

-If you're a new subscriber to Apple Music, you automatically get a one-month trial at no charge.
-For all the latest trial subscription offers check out our guide to how to get Apple Music for free.
+If you're a new subscriber to Apple Music, you automatically get a one-month trial at no charge, or up to 6 months free when you purchase eligible AirPods, HomePod or Beats devices.

 Apple Music review: Availability

 Thanks to its seamless integration with Apple iOS (via an iPhone or iPad), or OSX platform users (via MacBook or Mac desktops), Apple Music is the go-to music streaming service for Apple fans.
 It has worked on widening its availability in recent years and no longer requires users to install iTunes.
 As with the app, you can now listen in a browser, access playlists and play “Made for you” content.